sfaizh/servicensw-bookings-availability/README.md

-# servicensw-bookings-availability
+# rms-bookings-availability
-Nightmare automation designed to pull earliest available time from Roads and Maritime Services (RMS) change bookings page and send an email notification.
+Nightmare automation designed to pull earliest available time from RMS change bookings page and send an email notification.

 ## Screenshots